Fortress of Luxembourg: Place names

-Culture
+Culture and folklore

 A local version of a legend of Saint Nicholas (D'Seeche vum Zinniklos) refers to the danger of being shut outside the fortress gates for the night.
 Three boys were playing outside, and were far away from the city when the curfew was sounded: it was too late for them to return home.
 They sought refuge with a butcher who lived outside the city.
 At night-time, however, the butcher killed them to turn them into aspic.
 Luckily, a few days later, Saint Nicholas also found himself shut out of the city, and went to the same butcher's house.
 He found the children, and was able to bring them back to life.

 Jean Racine, the famous French dramatist, was in Luxembourg in 1687 as the historiographer of Louis XIV and inspector of the fortress.

 There are several elaborate maps and views of the fortress made before 1700.
 In 1598, Georg Braun and Franz Hogenberg published the oldest known view of Luxembourg City, a copper engraving that appeared in Civitates orbis terrarum (Cologne, 1598).
 Half a century later, the Dutch cartographer Joan Blaeu, drawing on Braun's work, published his "Luxemburgum" in the second volume of his Stedeboek (Amsterdam, 1649).
 Van der Meulen provides another view of Luxembourg from Limpertsberg where he depicts French troops taking the city in 1649.

 In more modern times, the British Romantic landscape artist J. M. W. Turner (1775-1851) painted several scenes of the fortress, both paintings and sketches, after visiting in 1824 and 1839.
 Johann Wolfgang von Goethe visited the city in 1792, and left a number of sketches of the fortress.
 Christoph Wilhelm Selig, a member of the Hessian garrison (1814-1815), painted several watercolours.
 Later, the fortress served as a model for the Luxembourgers Michel Engels and Nicolas Liez and Jean-Baptiste Fresez.
 Even after the dismantling of (most of) the fortifications by 1883, the spectacular remains have still been used as motifs by artists such as Joseph Kutter or Sosthène Weis.